boazsegev/iodine/README.md

 ## Why not EventMachine?

-Iodine started because I had an aversion to the EventMachine API.
+You can go ahead and use EventMachine if you like.
+They're doing amazing work on that one and it's been used a lot in Ruby-land... really, tons of good developers and people on that project, I'm sure.

+But me, I prefer to make sure my development software runs the exact same way as my production software, so here we are.

-Since I didn't understand all the minute details of EventMachine's API, it kept crashing my system every time I reached ~1024 active connections....
+Also, I don't really understand all the minute details of EventMachine's API, it kept crashing my system every time I reached ~1024 active connections...
+I'm sure I just don't know how to use EventMachine, but that's just that.

-...
-I didn't like that.

-Originally I wrote Iodine in Ruby.
-It had a nice API but suffered from the same connection limit.
-It didn't crash and it was way more fun to use, but in retrospect it was a worst.

-Now, in version 0.2.0, Iodine is written in C.

-Having said that, the people working on EventMachine did and keep doing an amazing job.
-Many people love EventMachine and it's a powerful tool.
-I personally didn't manage to develop a good relationship with the product, but reading some of the code I was amazed at the work that was put into it.
-Bravo.
+But hey, you're here - why not take Iodine out for a spin and see for yourself?

 ## Do you want to contribute?